ryansheehy0/Cheat_Sheets/C++/cpp.md

 		- protected: - public = protected and protected = protected
 		- private: - public = private and protected = private
 		- This allows a derived class to control the access level of its inherited base class's member variables, which is especially important if the derived class is further inherited by another class.
+		- Derived classes cannot use `:`s in their constructor to set their super/base class's member variables.
 - base class/superclass - A class which gets inherited from.
 - protected: - The derived class can access it, but it's private to any instances of the base class.
 - overriding - Derived class has the exact same function signature.